KhronosGroup/OpenXR-Tutorials/tutorial/introduction.rst

 	.. rubric:: CMake

-	The OpenXR SDK is distributed as source code, and you'll need to build it, using CMake.
+	The OpenXR SDK is distributed as source code, and you'll need to build it using CMake.
 	CMake is a program that generates project files, such as the .vcxproj and .sln files that Visual Studio needs.
 	Install the latest `CMake <https://cmake.org/download/>`_.